"Be the change you want to see in the world."

 Coiled inside the Wimp's collapse is a Bully waiting to explode.

 The Wimp collapses because he fears his own aggression.
 His passivity is compensation.
-His helplessness is armor.
-Underneath the "I can't" is a man terrified of what he might do if he let himself be strong.
+Underneath "I can't" is a man terrified of what he might do if he let himself be strong.

-Healing asks the Wimp to own his aggression without acting it out destructively.
+Healing asks the Wimp to own his aggression without acting it out.
 He must see how his weakness has been fear of his own strength.
 When he embraces his inner Bully, he finds power that serves rather than destroys.

 The Wimp's Transformation